makermadecnc/makerverse/docs/installation/web-server/raspberry-pi.md

 Tip: read the "Handy commands" in the "Linux Service" section!

-## Tablet (Kiosk Mode)
+## Desktop (Kiosk Mode)

+When running the Desktop version, you will still need to follow on-screen instructions after the first boot to configure your Raspberry Pi.
+If you don't have an extra keyboard/mouse, just SSH and use `sudo raspi-config` to turn on the VNC in `Interfacing Options`.
+Then use an app like VNC Viewer to connect from your computer.

 The Desktop edition is meant to be used as a shopfloor tablet.
-It will automatically launch Chromium in "Kiosk" mode, loading the Makerverse application in a full-screen web browser.
+Once configured, it will automatically launch Chromium in "Kiosk" mode, loading the Makerverse application in a full-screen web browser.
 Makerverse is still running as a Web Server in the background, so other clients can also simultaneously connect.